-4.1 Maintain MTP:
+Subtask 4.1: Maintain MTP:

 Revise and maintain the 2020-2045 MTP document as needed.
 Ensure projects proposed for inclusion in the TIP are referenced in the plan.
 Update the MTP with highway and transit-related O&M revenues and expenditures.
 Identify UTP funding categories for regionally significant highway projects identified in the MTP.
+The 2025-2050 MTP is due in October of 2024.
+Staff will begin development of the 2025-2050 MTP document around the midpoint of FY 23.

-Collect and maintain data from environmental mitigation resources, i.e. GISST and TEAP.
-Develop GIS mapping tools to identify congestion problems and areas of high volume peak travel in the study area.
-As requested the MPO will utilize GIS to show areas of motorized and non-motorized accident rates, fatalities, & injuries.
+Collect and maintain data from environmental mitigation resources, i.e., GISST and TEAP.
+Develop GIS mapping tools to identify congestion problems and areas of high-volume peak travel in the study area.
+As requested, the MPO will utilize GIS to show areas of motorized and non-motorized accident rates, fatalities, & injuries.
 Participate in corridor and regional transportation planning activities to gauge impact on the MTP.
 Performance measures will be evaluated and updated so that they can be used in the selection of projects for the MTP.

 The MPO staff will continue public outreach utilizing alternative print media, the MPO website, and radio in disseminating information about the metropolitan transportation planning process.
 MPO staff will incorporate public outreach tools and techniques to enhance public involvement and in particular, to focus on involving the Title VI target population.
 This will allow informed transportation decision-making by the MPO Technical Advisory and Policy Committees.
+This subtask is the responsibility of the MPO.

-4.2 Maintain Regional Multimodal Mobility Plan:
+Subtask 4.2: Maintain Regional Multimodal Mobility Plan:

 Revise and maintain the regional multimodal mobility plan, which contains the thoroughfare plan for the Amarillo Urban Transportation Study area.
 Provide for the orderly development of an adequate transportation network as land development occurs or as traffic increases.
 Ensure a continuous review of current and future planned projects within the area; maintain a thoroughfare plan map, including standard cross section by classification and local roadway guidelines for development.
-The regional multimodal mobility plan will provide a long term vision of the major transportation network necessary to meet future travel needs and aid the identification of projects in the MTP.
+The regional multimodal mobility plan will provide a long-term vision of the major transportation network necessary to meet future travel needs and aid the identification of projects in the MTP.